Brooks Caldera 3

 The Brooks Caldera 3 upper has now been redesigned with the use of Ariaprene mesh.
 This mesh upper provides maximum breathability, ventilation, flexibility, and fast drainage.
 And in case of wet trails, the Ariaprene mesh upper helps in draining water exceptionally quick making it adaptable to handle all types of tough and unpredictable terrains.

 Also found in the Caldera 3 is the new front gaiter-attachment point.
-This compliments the integrated gaiter tab at the heel and easily secures the gaiters with a hook and loop system.
+This complements the integrated gaiter tab at the heel and easily secures the gaiters with a hook and loop system.

 The Caldera 3 also features a padded tongue and collar that helps provide additional comfort and better fit to the entirety of the shoe.